BlogInvesting

 Watch-outs: The program fee is real money on top of the check, and the cohort structure means you invest on the program's timeline, not purely your own.

-Best for: Best for training-first investors who want a structured cohort alongside their first check.
+Best for: training-first investors who want a structured cohort alongside their first check.

 Where to start: Visit pipelineangels.org to see the next Pitch Summit cohort.